proven-dev/solvency/README.md

 - Randomly check some addresses in the snapshot files.
 Make sure that their corresponding balances do match what they ought to be.
-  (Code to help automate this is coming soon, for now it is manual)
+  (Code to help automate this is coming soon)

 ---

 VERIFY THE ZK SNARK PROOF USING THE PUBLIC OUTPUTS

 - Use the generate_snapshot_hash.py file to calculate the expected snapshot hashes that would be used in the Proof of Assets
-- Ensure that the verifying key hashes in the public outputs file match what Proven has committed they ought to be (coming soon)
+- Ensure that the verifying key hashes in the public outputs file match what Proven has committed they ought to be (this can be found on Solvenscan)
 - Use verify_public_outputs.py to check that these human readable public outputs hash to the single public-input that the top level ZK SNARK used (target_pubhash).
 - Use verify_proof.py with the top-SNARK verifying key, SNARK Proof Object, and Public Input to verify the ZK SNARK Proof itself is valid.